vrglab/LowpEngine/README.md

 # LowpEngine
 C++/C# based Game Engine, fully free and open source.

-# Important
-I should mention certain project's such as the ConsoleAppEngine and GlobalUtilities projects are standalone projects than can be used in other things without the direct need of the Entire Engine.
 ## list of Projects

 1. Core (C++): This is the core engine.